 The potential problem with CoSchedule is the features that it doesn't include: You won't get any form of image editor, so creating the perfect Instagram post won't be easy, and no listening features are included at all.
 The starter plan only offers the most basic of analytics tools, while none of the plans include the deeply extensive engagement features (like automatic tagging, message routing, and responses) that could help a large business get the most value out of their audience's social activity.

-That said, it's priced well: CoSchedule's two plans start at $14 and $29 per month, making it the least expensive social media tool for businesses that need to manage their teams.
+That said, it’s priced well: CoSchedule’s lone plan start at $29 per month, making it one of the least expensive social media tool for businesses that need to manage their teams.

 Is Buffer a good alternative to Hootsuite?